cmoxley1/logstash/readme.md

 output {}
 ```
 #### 2. Ingesting the log data
-Based on the requirements of the skills test.
-I needed to input provided security log data via and Logstash input plugin.
+Based on the requirements of the skills test, I needed to input provided security log data via a Logstash input plugin.
 I saw a lot of examples using the file plugin.
 This is the direction I went.
 ```CONF
 input {
     file {